Irish Soda Bread Recipe (Raisins + Buttermilk)

 How do I know when it’s done?

-The bread is done when the top is set and a tester inserted near the center comes out clean (or with a few moist crumbs).
+The bread is done when a tester inserted near the center comes out clean (or with a few moist crumbs).

 Can I add icing?